yewnyx/SubLink/Docs/DataTypes/Twitch/Types.md

 - `int` CheerAmount - Required - The amount the user has cheered
 - `BadgeColor` Color - Required - The colour of the user's cheer badge

+## BitsEmote

+- `string` Id - Required - The ID that uniquely identifies this emote
+- `string` EmoteSetId - Required - The ID that identifies the emote set that the emote belongs to
+- `string` OwnerId - Required - The ID of the broadcaster who owns the emote
+- `string[]` Format - Required - The formats that the emote is available in; Possible values: animated, static

+## BitsCheermote

+- `string` Prefix - Required - The name portion of the Cheermote string that you use in chat to cheer Bits
+- `int` Bits - Required - The amount of Bits cheered
+- `int` Tier - Required - The tier level of the cheermote

+## BitsMessageFragments

+- `string` Text - Required - The message text in fragment
+- `string` Type - Required - The type of message fragment; Possible values: text, cheermote, emote
+- `BitsEmote` Emote - Required if `emote` - The metadata pertaining to the emote
+- `BitsCheermote` Cheermote - Required if `cheermote` - The metadata pertaining to the cheermote

+## BitsMessage

+- `string` Text - Required - The chat message in plain text
+- `BitsMessageFragments[]` Fragments - Required - The ordered list of chat message fragments

+## PowerUpEmote

+- `string` Id - Required - The ID that uniquely identifies this emote
+- `string` Name - Required - The human readable emote token

+## PowerUp

+- `string` Type - Required - Possible values are: message_effect, celebration, gigantify_an_emote
+- `PowerUpEmote` Emote - Required - Emote associated with the reward
+- `string` MessageEffectId - Optional - The ID of the message effect

 ## Noisy

 This is an enum with the following options: